EOSIO/eosio.contracts/docs/04_guides/08_configure-use-powerup-resource-model.md

 *It is worth mentioning that the network being used for the example has not fully transitioned so the available resources are minimal therefore 1% of the resources are quite expensive.
 As the system continues the transition more resources are available to the `PowerUp` resource model and will become more affordable.*

 #### Processing Expired Orders
 The resources in loans that expire do not automatically get reclaimed by the system.
 The expired loans sit in a queue that must be processed.
 Anyone calling the `powerup` action will help with processing this queue (limited to processing at most two expired loans at a time) so that normally the expired loans will be automatically processed in a timely manner.
-However, in some cases it may be necessary to manual process expired loans in the queue to make resources available to the system again and thus make rental prices cheaper.
+However, in some cases it may be necessary to manual process expired loans in the queue to make resources available to the system again and thus make prices cheaper.
 In such a scenario, any account may process up to an arbitrary number of expired loans by calling the `powerupexec` action.

 The orders table `powup.order` can be viewed by calling:
 ```